ahmedfgad/GeneticAlgorithmPython/docs/source/gacnn.md

                                    num_solutions=4)
 ```

-After creating the instance of the `pygad.gacnn.GACNN` class, next is to fetch the weights of the population as a list of vectors.
+After creating the instance of the `pygad.gacnn.GACNN` class, the next step is to fetch the weights of the population as a list of vectors.

 ### Fetch the Population Weights as Vectors